Shamimgardobuya/Sql-Assessment/README.md

 ## Set Up
 To run this program you will need to:

-1.Clone this repository in your terminal ; git clone [url here ]
+1. Clone this repository in your terminal ; git clone [url here ]

-2.Using Dbeaver,export the files

-3.Open Dbeaver window and click on SQL icon.

-4.Run query scripts.
+2. Using Dbeaver, Use the credentials provided to log into the Database

+3. Navigate to the analyst_intern table

+4. Right click, and select file option

+5. Import Sql file from the cloned repo on Step 1

+6. Execute Sql file